Toloka/docs/en/guide/concepts/mvote.md

 Yes, unfortunately, this can happen.
 This is why we recommend that you offer a training task or exam before the general task.
 In this case, only those people who showed good performance at the previous stage are selected for the main pool.

+{% endcut %}

-#### My task uses a form with multiple fields.
-When there is an overlap and “Majority vote” is used for quality control, is each field taken into account, or if one field mismatches the majority vote, are the task results considered incorrect?
+{% cut "My task uses a form with multiple fields.
+When there is an overlap and “Majority vote” is used for quality control, is each field taken into account, or if one field mismatches the majority vote, are the task results considered incorrect?" %}

 All responses to the task are taken into account.
 If one response differs from the majority vote, the whole task is counted as mismatching the responses of other Tolokers.